vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ---
 Hub Flows let you run automated tasks the background without any user interaction.
 We covered the basics of Hub Flows in [part I](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html) and [part II](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html) of our Hub Flows series.
 In this article, we'll take a look at another typical use case with Hub Flows.

 Imagine you have a Siemens S7 PLC in your factory.
-The PLC "knows" what a machine is currently doing.
+The S7 "knows" what a machine is currently doing.
 It knows if a machine is running smoothly, and if there's a problem, it knows what root cause is.

-Now, imagine that you have a large number of Peakboard applications that need the information from the PLC.
-For example, you have Peakboard Boxes at different places in your factory, with different dashboards, and they all use the same information from the PLC.
+Now, imagine that you have a large number of Peakboard applications that need the information from the S7.
+For example, you have Peakboard Boxes at different places in your factory, with different dashboards, and they all use the same information from the S7.

-It's not a good idea to have all these Peakboard apps connect to the PLC on their own.
-Siemens PLCs do not support large numbers of incoming connections.
+It's not a good idea to have all these Peakboard apps connect to the S7 on their own.
+Siemens PLCs do not support a large number of incoming connections.

-But luckily, you can use a Hub Flow to solve this problem. that is the has the only connection to the S7 and gets the necessary data.
-After having received the data from S7 it writes the values into so called Hub Variables.
-These Hub Variables are there to store single values of data.
-The trick is, that the clients (the other Peakboard applications) can subscribe on these variables.
+Instead, you should use a Hub Flow.
+Here's what the process looks like:
+1. The Hub Flow connects to the S7 and retrieves the necessary data.
+None of the Peakboard apps connect to the S7, so there's only one connection that the S7 has to handle.
+2. The Hub Flow processes the raw data in order to get a number of useable values.
+3. The Hub Flow creates a Hub variable for each of these values, and stores the values inside the variables.
+Hub variables store individual bits of information.
+For example, you might have a boolean Hub variable that reports whether the S7 detects a problem or not.
+4. The Peakboard applications subscribe to these variables.
 So in the moment the Flow writes a new value into the variable all subscribed clients are informed about the change in real-time with being connected directly to the PLC.
 It's a hub and spoke arhitecture similiar to that we discussed in the [article about caching SAP data](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html), however this time the clients don't query the cache on a regular basis, but they are subscribed to change by using a Hub variable.

 ## Preparing the Hub Variable